pliniker/dispatchers/README.md

 }
 ```

-When choosing the next VM instruction code, the  the [most cited][5] paper on the topic describes
-a 100% branch predictor prediction failure rate under VM dispatch circumstances for now-old CPU
-implementations.

-Computed gotos with jump tables are a programming pattern that can improve CPU branch predictor
-success rate in VM dispatch and FSMs.

 Every time a VM runtime decides what code to run after fetching an
-opcode, it typically looks up the address of the code in a table that maps from
+opcode, it typically looks up the address of the code in a jump table that maps from
 opcode to address.
 It then executes an indirect branch to that address.
 A typical pipelined CPU will have made a guess using it's branch predictor
 where it thinks that branch address is.
 If it guessed wrong, the pipeline
 is flushed and the CPU starts loading instructions over again at the correct address.
 Every time a branch address is wrongly predicted, a number of cycles, typically on the
-order of 15 or so, are lost to refilling the pipeline.
+order of 15 or so, are lost to refilling the pipeline from the correct target address.

+When choosing the next VM instruction code, the  the [most cited][5] paper on the topic describes
+a worst case 100% branch predictor prediction failure rate under VM dispatch circumstances, at least
+for now-old CPU implementations.

+Computed gotos with jump tables are a programming pattern that can improve CPU branch predictor
+success rate in VM dispatch and FSMs.

 ## Switch based dispatch